Jannine Versi

 What is one exciting update or near-term opportunity that you would like to share with the digital health community?

 At the start of 2024, Elektra had zero in network contracts.
-6 months later, we have over 16 and growing.
-This includes a number of managed New York managed Medicaid plans which represents a major development in health equity and expansion of access to care.
+A year later, we are now over 20 and growing rapidly.
+This includes a number of managed Medicaid plans, representing a major expansion of access to care for patients with limited financial resources.

 Bio: Jannine Versi is the CEO and Co-Founder of Elektra Health.
-She has spent her career in healthcare, tech, and government, including roles at Google, in the Obama Administration, and White House.
-Prior to Elektra, she was on the founding team of Cityblock Health, a digital health unicorn that pioneered a value-based care model integrating the social determinants of health.
+She has spent her career in healthcare, tech, and government, including roles at Google and in the Obama Administration.
+Prior to Elektra, she was on the founding team of Cityblock Health, a health tech unicorn that pioneered a value-based care model integrating the social determinants of health.
 She’s an alumna of the University of Pennsylvania and Harvard Business School, and was a Fulbright Scholar.
 She lives in Brooklyn, NY with her husband and twins.

 What motivated you to pursue your current work?